macmv/bamboo/README.md

 if all of the proxies are running on separate machines, and if the main server is on a fast enough machine, it should be possible.

+#### Modules

+Any module on this list depends on at least one of the modules before it in the list.

+ - `sc_macros`: Contains some small utilities used in sc_server.
+ - `sc_transfer`: The server-proxy communication protocol.
+These packets describe nothing about there format, so it is up the other side to know the protocol spec.
+ - `sc_data`: The code generator.
+This takes prismarine data and generates Rust source.
+ - `sc_generated`: The output of `sc_data`.
+This is a seperate crate to improve rebuild times.
+ - `sc_common`: Common utilities.
+These are things like item parsers, UUIDs, etc. This is changed often, so `sc_generated` copies some of the code from here.
+ - `sc_server`: The Minecraft server.
+This is the first binary target.
+ - `sc_proxy`: The proxy.
+This is required for any clients to connection to the server.
+ - `sc_cli`: A cli tool, used to connect to a Minecraft server and validate that it is sending good data (things like making sure the client won't leak chunks, checks for keep alive packets, etc).

 ### Features

 All of these are planned!
 I have no time frame for doing these things, but here